 SXU Celebrates Latinx Heritage Month

-The Saint Xavier University (SXU) community is celebrating Latinx Heritage Month September 15 through October 15 with a variety of events, discussions, games, workshops and more.
+The Saint Xavier University (SXU) community is celebrating Latinx Heritage Month throughout September and October with a variety of events, conversations, learning opportunities, and more.

 Latinx Heritage Month celebrates the histories, cultures and contributions of American citizens whose ancestors came from Spain, Mexico, the Caribbean, and Central and South America.
 The observation began in 1968 as a week under President Lyndon Johnson and was expanded by President Ronald Reagan in 1988 to cover a 30-day period beginning September 15.
 September 15 is significant as it celebrates the anniversary of independence for Latin American countries Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.

-SXU is proud to be recognized as a Hispanic-Serving Institution (HSI) and provides opportunities for growth to Hispanic students while celebrating their culture and tradition with the whole SXU community.
-Students have the opportunity to participate in building SXU's HSI identity and history through a variety of academic, cultural, leadership and other professional organizations.
+SXU is proud to be recognized as a Hispanic-Serving Institution (HSI) since 2014 and provides opportunities for growth to Hispanic students while celebrating their culture and tradition with the whole SXU community.
+Students have the opportunity to participate in building SXU's HSI identity and history through a variety of academic, cultural, leadership and other professional organizations, including Unidos, Association of Latino Professionals for America (ALPFA), and Sin Límites.

-"We’re very excited to be launching our calendar of activities for Latinx Heritage Month during National HSI Week, which celebrates all of the amazing work that HSIs everywhere are doing to ensure underserved students have access to higher education, equitable practices and pedagogies, and initiatives that enhance their academic and career pathways.
-This year’s Latinx Heritage Month calendar of events is filled with activities and opportunities for students and staff to celebrate and learn about the different traditions and dimensions that are part of our Latinx student identities.
-We encourage the entire SXU community to participate and be part of this wonderful month filled with pride that honors the cultures, contributions and resilience of Latinx people everywhere," said Imelda Macias, Title V director.
+"We're thrilled to launch this year's calendar of activities for Latinx Heritage Month, which is filled with opportunities for students and staff to celebrate and learn about the different traditions and dimensions that are part of our Latinx student identities.
+As a proud Hispanic-Serving Institution (HSI), we also look forward to National HSI Week, which celebrates the amazing work that HSIs everywhere are doing to ensure underserved students have access to higher education, equitable practices and pedagogies, and initiatives that enhance their academic and career pathways.
+We cannot wait to share with the SXU community this wonderful month filled with pride that honors the cultures, contributions and resilience of Latinx people everywhere," said Imelda Macías, executive director of diversity, equity and inclusion.

 Latinx Authors and Films